Rushikesh-star/task1-port-scan/README.md

 - Screenshot(s): terminal running scan (if added)

 Wireshark Capture
--Captured packets during Nmap scan are saved in portscan_capture.pcap.
+- Captured packets during Nmap scan are saved in portscan_capture.pcap.

 Interview Questions Prepared
 - What is an open port?